MarkEdmondson1234/entropyMatrixViz/README.md

 ## Demo

-k is the localarity level, S the measure of entropy.
-Compare random and ordered grids of the same size, S should be higher (lower entropy) for more ordered boards.
+k is the localarity level (size of grid that sums squares), S the measure of entropy, from Inf to 0.
+Comparing random and ordered grids of the same size, S should be lower for more ordered boards at the interesting level of granularity.
+For very small `k=1` its the same as the original matrix, for very large `k=N` everything averages out and no features are detected.

 ## Outputs